 - Certified Facilitator/Counselor (Certified 2003), Forté Interpersonal Communication System, Forté Institute

 - Oracle University Master’s Certificate (1997-1999) in relationship with Carnegie Mellon University:

 - Oracle Financial Application Implementation

 - Certified Trainer with Carnegie Mellon University Oracle Financials Implementation for General Ledger Application(s) and Self-Service Applications

-- "Social Entrepreneurs - Leaders Spanning Boundaries," The 16th Annual International Leadership Association Global Conference - Conscious Leading for Global Change: Emergence of our Collective Realities, San Diego, Calif., Nov.
-1, 2014.
+- Presenter.
+"Social Entrepreneurs - Leaders Spanning Boundaries," The 16th Annual International Leadership Association Global Conference - Conscious Leading for Global Change: Emergence of our Collective Realities, San Diego, CA. Nov.
+2014.

-- "Emerging Leaders," Point Park University M.A. in organizational leadership program seminar, March 27, 2014.
+- Co-presenter.
+"Emerging Leaders," Point Park University M.A. in organizational leadership program seminar for graduate and undergraduate students.
+March 2014.